jjneely/buckytools/README.md

     setuid graphite

-    exec /path/to/buckyd --node graphite010-g5 \
+    exec /path/to/buckyd -node graphite010-g5 \
-        -b 192.168.1.1:5678 \
+        -sparse -hash carbon -b 192.168.1.1:5678 \
 	graphite010-g5:a graphite010-g5:b \
 	graphite011-g5:a graphite011-g5:b \
 	graphite012-g5:a graphite012-g5:b

-Here `--node` is the name of this Graphite node (if different from what is derived from the host name).  `-b` or `--bind` is the address to bind to.
-You can also specify `--prefix`` where your Whisper data store is and `--tmpdir` where the daemon can write temporary files.
-The following non-option arguments are the servers and instances that make up the hashring.
+Here `-node` is the name of this Graphite node in the hashring (if different from what is derived from the host name).  `-b` or `-bind` is the address to bind to.
+You can also specify `-prefix`` where your Whisper data store is and `-tmpdir` where the daemon can write temporary files.
+The `-sparse` option instructs buckyd to create sparse whisper files that take less disk space.
+The `-hash` option chooses the hashring algorithm.

+The non-option arguments
+are the servers and instances that make up the hashring.
 Order is important.
-The hashring members can be specified in the following
+The hashring members can be specified in the following formats:
-formats:

 * `SERVER`
 * `SERVER:INSTANCE`